xuri/excelize-doc/en/style.md

 ### Number format {#number_format}

-Excel's built-in all languages formats (the `number_format` parameter) are shown in the following table:
+Excel's built-in all languages formats (the `Style.NumFmt` field) are shown in the following table:

 Index|Type
 ---|---